This post may contain affiliate links. Please read our disclosure policy.

 - Dried spices – Bay leaves and thyme.

-- Vegetable broth, chicken broth or water
+- Vegetable broth, chicken broth, or water

 - Salt and pepper

-How to Make Split Pea Soup with Bacon
+How To Make Split Pea Soup with Bacon

-- Use kitchen shears to bacon into a large soup pot over medium heat.
+- Use kitchen shears to cut bacon into a large soup pot over medium heat.
 Cook until crispy, then use a slotted spoon to transfer to a paper towel lined plate and set aside.

 - Drain some of the grease out of the pan, leaving behind enough to saute the vegetables.
-Add the onions, carrots and celery to the pot and cook until they’re softened.
+Add the onions, carrots, and celery to the pot and cook until they’re softened.
 Add the garlic and spices and saute for a minute before adding the broth.

 - Bring the soup to a boil, then simmer for about 10 minutes, skimming off any foam.
-Continue to simmer for about 1-1 ½ hours, adding more broth as needed..
+Continue to simmer for about 1-1 ½ hours, adding more broth as needed.

 - Add half of the bacon to the soup, reserving the rest for garnishing each bowl.

-- Split pea soup is a delicious meal on it’s own, rich with flavor from the veggies and bacon.
+- Split pea soup is a delicious meal on its own, rich with flavor from the veggies and bacon.
 We do love to top our soup with croutons and serve it with some Air Fryer Grilled Cheese or Cheesy Garlic Bread.

 What Are Split Peas?

 Split peas are field peas that have been harvested, dried and split in half to be used for cooking.
-They come in sweet green or a mild yellow varieties.
+They come in sweet green or mild yellow varieties.

 As with lentils, split peas do not need to be soaked overnight and they only take about an hour to cook.
 You do want to make sure to rinse and take a good look at the peas, sorting through them to pick out any stones that may have been mixed into the bag.